sixeyed/dak4.net/slides/sections/k8s-manifests-services.md

 ## Check what's running

-These are all much smaller images than the Windows versions, and you have them all built locally so they should start quickly.
+These are all much smaller images than the Windows versions and you have them all built locally so they should start quickly.

 _See how the cluster is getting on with the deployments:_